keylime/keylime/README.md

 [Rust programming language](https://www.rust-lang.org), with this work taking place in the [rust-keylime repository](https://github.com/keylime/rust-keylime).

-The decision was made to port the agent to Rust, as rust is a low level performant systems language designed with security as a central tenet, by means of the rust compilers ownership model.
+The decision was made to port the agent to Rust, as rust is a low-level performant systems language designed with security as a central tenet, by means of the rust compiler's ownership model.

 When the rust agent work is complete, the rust-keylime agent will become the recommended ongoing agent within Keylime.
 Until then the Python agent is